ashish431/coding-challenge-2024-ashish/README.md

 5. When the submit button is click, the component should display the title, description, image, and last modified date for each component whose title or description contain the text from the input field.
 6. If no pages are returned, it should instead display text alerting the user that their term returned zero results.
 7. Provide unit tests with at least 80% test coverage.
+    * Check the generated JaCoCo report to view the test coverage.
+    * This report is viewable at `core/target/site/jacoco/index.html`

 ## Starting AEM